lzxdale/Deep-Learning-in-Python/README.md

 After running the code, the Neural Network model seems to have outperform the SVM as the prediction error in SVM is about 50% more than Neural Network.

 WineReview data cleaning 1.0.ipynb is to clean up and prepare the data for machine learning.

+NN_wine_review_GPU.ipynb is running nerual network on GPU.
+Requries cuda and cupy be set up properly.